Code-Institute-Submissions/project-one-v2/README.md

 ### Further Testing

+During the development of the website, and again as a final, comprehensive and in-depth review, the following testing was carried out:-

 * The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
-* The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 8 & iPhoneX.
+* The website was viewed on a variety of devices: Desktop, Laptop, iPhone 8 & iPhoneX.
 * A large amount of testing was done to ensure that all pages were linking correctly.
+* Buttons were checked to ensure when hovered or active that they are responsive and operate uniformly.
+* External links were checked as functioning and opened on new browser tabs.

+### Known Bugs

+The following issues were identified during the testing of the site:-

+* On the timeline, the dates are a mixture of regular and bold text.
+It does not appear possible to format this axis on this particular chart type.
+* The Chart size does not respond on page re-sizing without re-freshing.
+This is a known limitation of Google Charts.
+* The pie chart does not show the Total, only a breakdown of the values.
+This is also a limitation of the particular Google Chart type.

 ### User Story Feedback